Nordstrom Anniversary Sale 2020: Save $200 on Nuna Stroller

-Nordstrom Anniversary Sale 2020: Last Chance to Save $200 on Nuna Stroller
+Nordstrom Anniversary Sale 2020: Last Chance to Save $200 on This Nuna Stroller!

 In the market for a next-level stroller for your baby?
-You're in luck as the Nordstrom Anniversary Sale is offering $200 off the coveted Nuna MIXX Next Stroller for $549.90 (regularly $749.90).
+You're in luck as the Nordstrom Anniversary Sale is offering $200 off the coveted Nuna MIXX Next Stroller for $549.90 (regularly $749.90) -- but the sale ends today!

 Take this stroller anywhere thanks to the compact fold.
 It converts to a Travel System with included ring adapter in one click.
 Busy parents, whose hands seem to always be full, will appreciate how easy the stroller is to maneuver with one hand, and it can lay flat for naps.
 Additional features include a one-touch brake, front swivel wheel locks, extendable UPF 50+ canopy, removable and reversible two-piece seat pad and large storage basket.
 Be sure to check out other Nuna products on sale at Nordstrom, such as the PIPA Lite LX Infant Car Seat & Base.